kieranrcampbell/modelselectionworkshop/README.md

 # modelselectionworkshop
-Methods &amp; data for DTC model selection tutorial
+Teaching materials for the likelihood ratio test part of the model selection workshop given to DTC students (statistics) in Oxford, January 2016.